kumpmati/superactions-docs/guide/what-is-superactions.md

 Thanks to:

 - [React Server Actions](https://react.dev/reference/rsc/server-actions) for guiding the developer experience
-- [Superforms](https://superforms.rocks) for influencing the name and parts of the implementation
+- [Superforms](https://superforms.rocks) for influencing the name and initial implementation